AndrewLester/blog/src/routes/posts/_posts/creating-a-sveltekit-blog.md

 <script>
 import ImageLink from '$lib/components/ImageLink.svelte';
 import CodeComparison from '$lib/components/markdown/CodeComparison.svelte';
+import { BASE_URL } from '$lib/env';
 </script>

 ## Background

-For my summer internship at <ImageLink href="https://www.viget.com/" svg="/icons/viget.svg#icon">Viget</ImageLink>, I was encouraged to set up a blog to showcase my learnings over the 10 weeks.
+For my summer internship at <ImageLink href="https://www.viget.com/" svg="{BASE_URL}/icons/viget.svg#icon">Viget</ImageLink>, I was encouraged to set up a blog to showcase my learnings over the 10 weeks.
 Having had some posts in mind for a while, I was ready to get to writing.
 I first needed to set up the blog's infrastructure, which meant choosing one of the many frontend JS frameworks available.

 Since I had used SvelteKit in the past, and I was aware of the utility of its [static-adapter](https://kit.svelte.dev/docs/adapters#supported-environments-static-sites), I decided to go with it.